giomasce/asmc/README.md

    Assembly).
 The number -1 (0xffffffff) is returned if arity is undefined.

+ * `platform_setjmp(void *env)` Copy the content of the general purpose registers in the buffer pointed by `env` (which must be at least 26 bytes long).
+This is used to implement the `setjmp` call in the C compiler.

+ * `platform_longjmp(void *env, int status)` Restore the content of the general purpose registers from the buffer pointed by `env`, except EAX which is set to `status`.
+This is used to implement the `longjmp` call in the C compiler.

 Another routine is provided when compiling the kernel with `asmasm`:

  * `platform_assemble(char *filename)` Assemble the Assembly program